 Ankle revision surgery may involve repairing or repositioning tendons or ligaments within the foot or around the toes, removing misaligned or damaged joint surfaces or surgically realigning damaged or misplaced joints.
 In some cases, internal fixation devices that were used during the initial procedure to maintain the proper position of a bone may be removed during foot revision surgery, especially if they causing pain.

-My practice has a vast experience in revising or salvaging difficult problems, and will develop best plan in improving quality of life.
+My practice has vast experience in revising or salvaging difficult problems and will develop the best plan for improving quality of life.
 Contact our office today to schedule an appointment.